A BEACON OF HOPE

 In 2001, House of Hope opened ten rooms in its current facility.
 House of Hope worked on creating a program that effects real change for its clients and slowly began opening additional rooms as the waiting list to stay at House of Hope continued to grow.

 In 2018, House of Hope completed a major capital campaign, the Key to Hope, to expand the shelter facility and program.
-House of Hope opened the doors of the newly expanded shelter facility in 2019.
+House of Hope opened the doors of the newly expanded emergency shelter in 2019 and doubled it's capacity to 20 rooms.
+A duplex on the property acquired for this expansion was also remodeled and provides two apartments for young families with high barriers to obtaining an apartment, so they can move out of shelter more quickly.
+An average of eighteen new families are added to the House of Hope waiting list each month.